Animeshrockn/Titanic/README.md

 https://www.kaggle.com/c/titanic

-All codes are in Jupyter notebooks and further details are provided in the link above.
+All codes are in Jupyter notebooks and further details are provided in the link above